opheliagame/archive/src/pages/2021-04-15-second-post/index.md

 ---
 path: '2021-04-15-pixelate'
 date: '2021-04-15'
-title: 'Pixel land 👾'
+title: 'Texture land 👾'
-tags: ['shader', '2021']
+tags: ['shader', 'texture', '2021', 'april']
 img: './hero.png'
-video: ['./mess1.webm', './mess2.webm', './mess3.webm', './mess5.webm']
 excerpt: ''
 ---

 This is definitely not a week after the last article.
 And I think a part of the reason is because I haven't been studying shaders consistently.
 But hey, I'm back here, and so that is a good sign right?
 I hope it is.
-And today I want to talk about textures and make a simple shader that pixelates an image.
+So today I want to talk about textures and make a simple shader that pixelates an image.

 ### What is a texture you say

-Plainly speaking, texture is shader speak for image.
+Simply put, texture is shader speak for image.
 When getting introduced to texture, and even during this article you will come across the term texture coordinates as well.
 Now this concept does not have a counterpart with respect to images, but it becomes inseparable from textures when it comes to shaders.
 If you have a texture, you must have texture coordinates.

 And this is the way it is because shaders have the capability to wrap a texture around 3D objects and in other ways as well.
 That is, you can use an image to cover a 3D model, for example a cylinder, in any number of ways you can imagine.
 To specify which part of an image goes where on a 2D plane or a 3D object, we need texture coordinates.
 This will become more clear as you use them yourself in a bit.